Kia EV5 vs Volvo EX30

 Feature Showdown

-The Kia EV5 features a 12.3-inch touchscreen, while the Volvo EX30 gets a 12.3-inch display.
+The Kia EV5 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Volvo EX30 gets a 12.3-inch display.
 Apple CarPlay and Android Auto are standard across both.

-The Volvo EX30 counters with head-up display, heated front seats and Harman Kardon audio that the Kia EV5 does not offer.
+The Kia EV5 stands out with V2L that you will not find on the Volvo EX30.
+The Volvo EX30 counters with head-up display, heated front seats and Harman Kardon audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain